mikepuglisi/kubernetes-ansible-basic/README.md

 ## tl;dr
 Configure your inventory and run the following commands:

+* `ansible-playbook -i inventory kube-disable-swap.yml`
 * `ansible-playbook -i inventory kube-install-software.yml`
 * `ansible-playbook -i inventory kube-setup-cluster.yml`
 * `ansible-playbook -i inventory kube-self-hosted-recovery.yml`

-ansible-playbook -i inventory kube-disable-swap.yml

-Afterwards you can use the `kubectl` command using the kube-master node's `root` account. git config --global user.email "mikepuglisi@gmail.com" git config --global user.name "Mike Puglisi"
+Afterwards you can use the `kubectl` command using the kubemaster node's `root` account.

 ## Attributions
 The ansible files are based on the work of `bsder` published on digitalocean.com: